silverdonkey/niko-consulting-website/content/en/blog/journey-to-cloud/index.md

 TODO:
 - add screenshot of the app
 - add link to the GitHub repo

 #### Basic Features
-- Sign in
+- Sign in and out
-- Sign out
+- Registration flow
-- Register an account
+- password reset flows
 - Review and Edit user's profile

 #### Non-Functional Requirements of the Reference App
 - High avalability
 - (Optional) Scale out and in automatically to meet increased traffic
 - Support an agile development process, including CI/CD
-- For simplicity: support *only* traditional Web front ends (no SPA, no mobile clients)
+- For simplicity, support *only* traditional Web front ends (no SPA, no mobile clients)
-- The design should support cross-platform development and cross-platform hosting (no cloud vendor lock-in)
+- The design should support
+  - cross-platform development (no platform lock-in) and
+  - cross-platform hosting (no cloud vendor lock-in)

 #### Evaluated and leveraged technologies and tools
 - GitHub-Actions, CodeBuild